 Many of these are investment banks, but the CFA® Program focuses on the knowledge and skills most relevant to the global investment management profession from a practitioner’s standpoint.

 Investment professionals who hold the CFA®designation (or CFA® charter) meet rigorous educational, work experience, and ethical conduct requirements.

-Only those who complete three graduate-level examinations, four years of work experience, and annual membership renewal (including an ethics and code of professional conduct attestation) are permitted to use the CFA® designation.
+Only those who complete three graduate-level examinations, four years of work experience, and annual membership renewal (including ethics and code of professional conduct attestation) are permitted to use the CFA® designation.
 Complementary codes and standards (such as the Global Investment Performance Standards and Asset Manager Code) help enhance this professional distinction.

 NCFM vs CFA Exam Requirements

 No specific age or qualification is required for taking the certification examination.
-Computer literacy will be an added advantage considering the test is completely online based.
+Computer literacy will be an added advantage, considering the test is completely online-based.
 The following persons are eligible to take the NCFM Certification Examination:

-- All approved users and sales personnel of trading members of recognized stock exchanges
+- All approved users and sales personnel of trading members of recognized stock exchanges.

 - Interested students/professionals